MicrosoftDocs/quantum-docs/azure-quantum/concepts/targets-in-azure-quantum.md

 ### Quantum Processing Unit (QPU): different profiles

-A quantum processing unit (QPU) is a physical or simulated processor that contains a number of interconnected qubits that can be manipulated to execute quantum algorithms.
+A quantum processing unit (QPU) is a physical or simulated processor that contains a number of interconnected qubits that can be manipulated to compute quantum algorithms.
 It's the central component of a quantum computer.
 Currently, Azure Quantum and the QDK manage three different profiles for QPUs: